This box is not visible in the printed version.

 The Economic Crime Levy (ECL) will be paid as an annual fixed fee determined by the size banding into which a Money Laundering Regulations (MLR) supervised entity falls.
 This is based on their United Kingdom (UK) revenue in their accounting period ending in the previous financial year.

-Casino operators must take all their UK revenue into account, and not just that derived from their gambling activity and services, when determining into which levy band they fall.
+Licensed casino operators must take all their UK revenue into account, and not just that derived from their casino gambling activity and services, when determining into which levy band they fall.

-The levy will first be charged on entities that are MLR supervised at any time during the financial year from 1 April 2022 to 31 March 2023.
+The levy was first charged on entities that were MLR supervised at any time during the financial year from 1 April 2022 to 31 March 2023.
 The amount payable will be determined by reference to their size based on their UK revenue from accounting periods ending in that year.

-Casino operators must take all their UK revenue into account, and not just that derived from their gambling activity and services, when determining into which levy band they fall.
+Licensed casino operators must take all their UK revenue into account, and not just that derived from their casino gambling activity and services, when determining into which levy band they fall.

 UK revenue is defined in section 57 of the Finance Act 2022.
 This states that, for the purposes of determining a person’s UK revenue in a relevant accounting period, the following applies: